ntsation/sentiment-analysis-api/README.md

 # Real-Time Sentiment Analysis 📊

 This project demonstrates a real-time sentiment analysis pipeline using the NLTK (Natural Language Toolkit) Sentiment Analyzer and Python.
-The code reads messages in real time, analyzes their sentiments and displays the results.
+The code allows you to choose between entering messages in real-time for sentiment analysis and analyzing text from a file.

 ## Requirements 🛠️